rollbar/docs/policy/security.md

 ### Internal network

 All data transmitted between Rollbar hosts is done over SoftLayer's internal, private network.
-Our main database cluster is in Dallas with redundant hosts in Seattle and San Jose.
+Our main database cluster is in Dallas, with redundant hosts in Seattle and San Jose.
 The SoftLayer private network is only accessible by machines running within its infrastructure.

 ### Public network

-The only hosts that are accessible from the public internet are our load balancers.
+The only hosts that are accessible from the public internet are our load balancers and development machines.
 The hosts run with strict firewall rules that only allow HTTP and HTTPS traffic (as well as SSH for maintenance and development operations.)

 We follow best practices for securing SSH and used industry-standard tools such as fail2ban to enforce strict access policies.